 Commercial hire purchase

-Commercial hire purchase car loans help you acquire the car of your choice on a repayment schedule that you can afford.
+Hire purchase car loans help you acquire the car of your choice on a monthly repayment schedule that you can afford.

-Commercial hire purchase (CHP) loans allow you to make monthly instalments towards the purchase of a car, while at the same time allowing you to use the car.
-The difference between this car loan and others is that the financier purchases the car on behalf of the customer, then hires it back to the interested buyer until all loan payments are completed.
-Although the customer can use the car, he or she is not the real owner of the car.
+Commercial hire purchase, also known as a hire purchase loan, allows you to make monthly instalments towards the purchase of a car, while at the same time allowing you to use the car.
+The difference between this car loan and others is that the financier purchases the car on behalf of the customer, then hires it back to the interested buyer.
+Although the customer can use the car, he or she is not the real owner of the car until all loan payments are completed.

-Hire purchase could be a good loan option for business owners as they don’t have to tie down funds into buying a car, but can easily make manageable monthly payments.
+Hire purchase could be a good loan option for business owners as they don’t have to tie funds down into buying a car, but can make manageable monthly payments.

 How does a commercial hire purchase car loan work?